Emerald - Cockatoo

 Emerald - Cockatoo features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 82.0% of all households, including 43.5% couples with children, 29.0% couples without children, and 8.9% single parent families.
 Non-family households account for the remaining 18.0%, with lone person households at 16.3% and group households comprising 1.7%.
-The median household size is 2.9 people, which is larger than the Greater Melbourne average of 2.8.
+The median household size is 2.9 people, larger than the Greater Melbourne average of 2.8.

 Frequently Asked Questions - Households